Maximize next year's yields by controlling volunteer wheat now

 Hidden in the stubble of 2019’s wheat harvest, wheat curl mites are moving to find sprouting volunteer wheat seedlings to inhabit and continue the life cycle of wheat streak mosaic virus.
 The wheat streak mosaic virus instigated by these mites seriously affects the total yield of a wheat crop.

 On average, WSMV causes $75 million in losses to Kansas wheat farmers every year.
-Wheat Streak Mosaic can cause a yield loss of more than 80 percent.
-WSMV isn't treatable, but it is preventable.
+Wheat Streak Mosaic can cause a yield loss of more than 80%.
+WSMV isn’t treatable, but it is preventable.
 If we take preventative measures now, future yields will improve exponentially.

 The virus is spread by the wheat curl mite, which feeds on wheat and other grasses.
 Wheat curl mites and the virus must have green host tissue to survive on throughout the summer after harvest.
 They most commonly reside on volunteer wheat that blew out the back of the combine or shattered grain from hail storms that happened before harvest.
 The mites on the fallen kernels move to the sprouting volunteer seedlings as new plants emerge in the summer.